 If you’re looking for something quick, easy and reasonably priced, head to Flåm Bakery for some delicious lunchtime treats.
 Treat yourself to freshly baked bread and pastries or choose from a scrumptious range of sandwiches.
 Ice cream and coffee are also available.
 You will find Flåm Bakery next to the station building.
 It’s certainly worth a visit!

 Despite the fact that Flåm is a small, rural village, there are plenty of ways to get there, especially if you’re staying in Bergen.

 Car hire in Flam

 If you’re travelling from Bergen, it will take you just over 2 hours and 30 minutes by car.
 There are car rental places in Bergen includingAvis or Hertz in the city centre.
 It is also possible to rent a car in Flåm itself if you want to explore the surrounding areas however, you’ll need to book it in advance.

-The best way to get to Flåm is by boat.
-There are plenty of cruises which will enable you to experience the magnificence of the Sognefjord on the way to Flåm.
+The best way to get to Flåm is by bus & boat and you will experience the magnificence of the Sognefjord on the way from Flåm to Bergen.
 Cruise from Bergen to Flåm with Go Fjords and plan an overnight stay!

 Where to stay in Flam Norway

 The beautiful Fretheim Hotel is probably the more expensive option when it comes to booking accommodation.
 However, with its location sitting adjacent to the Nærøyfjord UNESCO World Heritage site, there isn’t a more stunning location for a hotel.